DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Results and Discussion

-A key insight from our results is that while the frontier models we tested are all highly proficient and largely interchangeable as query decomposers, this parity does not extend to the final formalization step.
-For instance, \deepseek generally outperforms \gpt in the zero-shot setting across all benchmarks, suggesting a stronger parametric knowledge for direct formalization.
-However, this trend reverses when retrieval is introduced, most significantly on the OOD \connf benchmark.
+We first examine the behavior of general-purpose frontier models (\gpt and \deepseek).
+A key insight is that while frontier models are largely interchangeable as query decomposers, this parity does not extend to the final formalization step.
+For instance, \deepseek generally outperforms \gpt in the zero-shot setting across all benchmarks, suggesting stronger parametric knowledge for direct formalization.
+However, this trend reverses most significantly on the OOD \connf benchmark when retrieval is introduced.

 On \connf, all models achieve low zero-shot \beqp scores ($<$10\%), confirming a severe knowledge gap.
-Retrieval substantially improves performance, where \gpt consistently outperforms \deepseek across all metrics with different retrieval strategies. \drift provides a particularly significant improvement, increasing \gpt's BEq+@10 score by 55.57\% and even surpassing the oracle* baseline by 3.43\%.
-We hypothesize this is because the oracle* provides only necessary premises based on the reference statement, while the illustrative theorems selected with \drift provide crucial demonstrations of premise usage.
+Retrieval substantially improves performance, with \gpt consistently outperforming \deepseek across all metrics under different retrieval strategies. \drift provides a particularly significant improvement, increasing \gpt's BEq+@10 score by 55.57\% and even surpassing the oracle* baseline by 3.43\%.
+We hypothesize this is because oracle* provides only necessary premises based on the reference statement, while the illustrative theorems selected with \drift provide crucial demonstrations of premise usage.
+We support this hypothesis with a detailed qualitative analysis of the oracle* baseline's failure modes in \Cref{appx:connf_oracle_drift}.

 On the in-distribution \proofnet benchmark, the results are more nuanced. \gpt surpasses \deepseek on BEq+@10 when using \drift.
-This pattern suggests that \gpt is more adept at in-context synthesis, integrating and reasoning over retrieved information to construct formal statements, especially in unfamiliar domains.
+This pattern suggests that \gpt is more adept at in-context synthesis, integrating and reasoning over retrieved information to construct formal statements.
 In contrast to the interchangeability we observed among models as decomposers, the formalization stage reveals clear performance differences.
-The distinction suggests that the two stages of our pipeline rely on distinct LLM capabilities.
-Decomposition leverages natural language reasoning, whereas formalization demands advanced formal reasoning.
+The distinction reinforces that the two pipeline stages rely on distinct LLM capabilities: decomposition leverages natural language reasoning, whereas formalization demands advanced formal reasoning.